benardop/BookStore/README.md

 # BookStore
-Microverse Module 03 Project: This educational project is to create a React BookStore Application that allows the user to add new book and delete a book from the store.
+This educational project is similar to the "Awesome Books" website.
+It is a MVP version of it that allows you to display a list of books, add a book and remove a selected book.
+Built with React, CSS3 and JavaScript.

 ## Built With the following